 Tourist Scams in Romania

-Romania attracts millions of tourists annually across its 1 documented destination.
-Our database records 11+ reported scam incidents — a figure compiled from government travel advisories, verified news sources, and traveler reports.
+Romania attracts millions of tourists annually across its 2 documented cities.
+Our database records 21+ reported scam incidents — a figure compiled from government travel advisories, verified news sources, and traveler reports.
 Scam activity is relatively lower compared to other destinations in Europe.
 The documented risks are concentrated around street scams and taxi & transport, primarily at major tourist areas.
+Bucharest accounts for the highest share of documented incidents with 11 reported scams, followed by Brasov.

 Lower